Browse by Medical Category

-Kamryn T. Eddy, Ph.D., Co-DirectorKamryn T. Eddy, Ph.D. is the Co-director of the Eating Disorders Clinical and Research Program at Massachusetts General Hospital, and an Assistant Professor of Psychology at Harvard Medical School.
+Kamryn T. Eddy, Ph.D., Co-DirectorKamryn T. Eddy, Ph.D. is the Co-director of the Eating Disorders Clinical and Research Program at Massachusetts General Hospital, and an Associate Professor of Psychology at Harvard Medical School.
 Dr. Eddy received her undergraduate degree from Columbia University and her Ph.D. in clinical psychology from Boston University, completed her pre-doctoral internship at the University of Chicago Medical Center, and her postdoctoral at Massachusetts General Hospital and Harvard Medical School.

 Dr. Eddy's clinical specialty areas are assessment, family-based treatment, and cognitive behavioral therapy for children, adolescents, and young adults with eating disorders.
 Dr. Eddy focuses her research on the diagnostic classification of eating disorders, particularly among children and adolescents.
 Her longitudinal research describes the course and outcome of anorexia and bulimia nervosa.
 In collaboration with the Neuroendocrine Unit and the Department of Pediatrics, Dr. Eddy is a principal investigator in a NIMH-funded study examining the neurobiological underpinnings of symptom trajectory and recovery in adolescent eating disorders.
 Dr. Eddy is a Fellow of the Academy for Eating Disorders and her research is supported through the NIH and private foundations.